Time Gentlemen, Please!

-Time Gentlemen, Please! is a 1952 British comedy film directed by Lewis Gilbert and starring Eddie Byrne, Jane Barrett and Raymond Lovell.
+Time Gentlemen, Please! (also known as Nothing To Lose) is a 1952 British comedy film directed by Lewis Gilbert and starring Eddie Byrne, Jane Barrett and Raymond Lovell.
+The screenplay was by Val Valentine and Peter Blackmore based on the 1946 novel Nothing to Lose by R.J.
+Minney.
 It was produced by Group 3 Films with funding from the NFFC and distributed by ABPC.
-It was shot at Southall Studios and on location at Thaxted in Essex.
-The film's sets were designed by the art director Michael Stringer.
-The film is based on the 1946 novel Nothing to Lose by R.J.
-Minney.

 Apart from occasional scene location within the bar (not critical to the plot) the title of the film (a phrase used at closing time in British bars) is not explained.

 Plot

 The Ministry of Industrial Co-ordination is making a study of employment rates in British towns.
 The top will receive a visit from the Prime Minister.
 They are surprised that the best, allegedly at 99.9%, is Little Hayhoe, a small town in Essex with a population of 2,000 and only one unemployed.

 The missing "0.1%" is Irishman Daniel "Dan" Dance, who is a homeless person but well-liked by most of the residents.
 The village council, however, are eager to put him out of the way before the Prime Minister arrives.
 When Dan leaves the pub without paying his bill, the landlord and councillor Eric Hace reports Dan to the village's only policeman, Police Constable Tumball, who arrests Dan.
 Sir Digby Montague, the head of the council and one of the local magistrates, plans to sentence him to a week in gaol.

 When Sir Digby finds that his maid Sally, who is Dan's granddaughter, has been giving Dan Sir Digby's leftovers for dinner regularly, he promptly sacks her.
 The official reason that all get in trouble is theft of a fork.